 Education Through Practical Application: Setting the Stage for a New World

 One peaceful world, secure and sustainable in food, energy, clothing, and shelter for all.

 Through promoting a natural lifestyle we do our part in creating one peaceful world.
-We advocate and support through practical application, the creation of local self-sufficient communities that are formed around plant-based food systems.
+We advocate and support this mission through practical application, the creation of local self-sufficient communities that are formed around plant-based food systems.

 About the Center for Natural Living

 CNL is a not-for-profit corporation founded in 2002 by Sjon and Elysha Welters, of Cabot, Vermont, to function as a vehicle to bring their vision of how to achieve one peaceful world to a larger public.

 CNL works to realize this vision through practical application of time-tested, traditional farm practices and processing methods, combined with new insights in all fields of human endeavor.
 One such example is integrating into our modern-day diet the many traditional fermented foods that have proven their value over the centuries such as pickles, miso, soy sauce, sourdough bread, amazake, tempeh and other fermented grain and soy foods.

 CNL has three projects going at the moment: production, farm, and website.
 The goal of these projects are to teach through example, education, and production that when we eat a plant-based diet, which is produced locally, and preferably from crops grown in our region and on our latitude, a more sustainable and much healthier way of living is created.
 It is a lifestyle that brings us closer together as a community and is more in tune with our natural environment.

 Specifically, and currently underway are the following initiatives: